Before You Handle Wildlife

 How You Can Help

 We need your help to succeed in our mission of preserving and protecting native Ohio wildlife.
-Specifically, we supplies and equipment to keep our animals safe, fed, and properly medicated.
-Your donations enable our volunteers to raise and rehabilitate over 3,000 animals a year.
+Specifically, we supplies and equipment to keep our animals safe, fed, and properly cared for.
+Your donations enable our volunteers to raise and rehabilitate over 3,500 animals a year.

 What We Do

-The Second Chance Wildlife Rescue Association in Ohio is dedicated to educating children, community members, and prospective in-home rehabilitators about our local wildlife.
+Second Chance Wildlife Rescue Association is dedicated to educating the public about our local wildlife.
+Second Chance Wildlife also offers continuing education for current permitted wildlife rehabilitators and an Introduction to Wildlife course for prospective volunteers.
 Through our conservation efforts, we have been able to keep thousands of local wild animals in their natural habitats.

 Who We Are

-Second Chance Wildlife Association is a volunteer based 501(c)(3) non-profit organization that is dedicated to raising and rehabilitating wildlife in Ohio.
-We are a cohesive network of in-home animal rehabbers that rely on your calls and donations to locate and rehab local wildlife.
+Second Chance Wildlife Rescue Association is a volunteer based 501(c)(3) non-profit organization that is dedicated to raising and rehabilitating wildlife in Ohio.
+We are a network of state and federally permitted in-home wildlife rehabilitators.